 With harvest well underway and possibly finished in many areas, farmers will now be thinking about storing and treating their grain for next year’s seed.

-It is important to keep in mind a number of factors when undertaking this process as it can have a major effect on next season’s yields.
-Several factors influence high germination and good early vigor for next season’s crops, including:
+It is important to keep in mind a number of factors when undertaking this process, as these can ultimately have a major effect on next year’s grain yields.
+Grain moisture and temperature, storage hygiene, fumigation, grain sample quality and seed treatment options are some of the main influences on high germination and good early vigor for next season’s crops.

-The temperature of the grain when stored and its moisture content can have a large impact on the viability of the grain.
-Grain is a good insulator so without proper aeration fans it will hold its initial temperature until it is taken out.
-Grain of high temperature and moisture content will be at a greater risk of poor germination and seed viability than grain stored at lower levels.
-Not only this but higher grain temperatures increase the reproduction rates of many stored grain insects.
+The temperature of the grain when stored and moisture content can have a large impact on the viability of the grain.
+Grain is a good insulator so generally, without proper aeration fans, the temperature the grain is initially stored at will remain reassembly constant until it is taken out.
+Grain of high temperature and high moisture content will have a much higher risk of poor germination and seed viability than grin stored at lower levels.
+Not only this, but higher grain temperatures increase the reproduction rates of many stored grain insects.

 Grain Sample Quality and Seed Treatment Options